-Professor John Buchanan is a member of the Business Information Systems Discipline at the University of Sydney Business School.
+Professor John Buchanan is a member of the Business Information Systems Discipline at the University of Sydney Business School, and co-director of the university's Mental Wealth Initiative.
 Previously, between 1988 and 1991 he was part of the team that undertook the first Australian Workplace Industrial Relations Survey (AWIRS).
 In 1991, he joined the Workplace Research Centre (formerly acirrt) and served as its Director from 2005 - 2014.
 From 2015 to 2020 he was Head of the Discipline of Business Analytics in the Business School.

 Between 1988 and 1991 he was part of the team that undertook the first Australian Workplace Industrial Relations Survey (AWIRS).
 He joined the Workplace Research Centre (formerly acirrt) in 1991 and has been its Director since 2005.
 Until recently his major research interest has been the demise of the classical wage earner model of employment and the role of the state in nurturing new forms of multi-employer co-ordination to promote both efficiency and fairness in the labour market.
 Building on this research, he is now devoting special attention to the evolution of working life transition, the dynamics of workforce development and the connection between work, health and wellbeing.